zicht/menu-bundle/README.md

 # `zicht/menu-bundle`

-Provides an integration between SonataAdmin, KnpMenu and Doctrine.
+Provides an integration between [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) and [Doctrine](http://doctrine.org) to store your menu in the database.
+Optionally you can integrate with [sonata project](https://sonata-project.org)).

 ## Features